FlorentinGuth/FlorentinGuth.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Researcher in Deep Learning Theory
+role: Postdoctoral Researcher in Science of Deep Learning

 # Organizations/Affiliations to show in About widget
 organizations: